 The Board is to advise the Registrar referred to in section 5 of the Births, Deaths and Marriages Registration Act 1998 in writing of a decision by the Supreme Court under section 19 or the State Administrative Tribunal on an application made under section 21 of the Act to cancel a recognition certificate.

-[Regulation 7 amended in Gazette 30 Dec 2004 p.
+[Regulation 7 amended: Gazette 30 Dec 2004 p.
 7009.]

 8. President has casting vote